Structural properties of the first-order transduction quasiorder: Some applications of the local normal form

-\section{Local monadically stable, straight, and dependent classes}
+\subsection{Local monadically stable, straight, and dependent classes}

-We now consider local variants of monadic stability, monadic straightness, and monadic dependence.
-A class $\Cc$ is {\em locally monadically dependent} if, for every integer $r$, the class~$\rloc{r}{\Cc}$ is monadically dependent; a class~$\Cc$ is {\em locally monadically stable} if, for every integer~$r$, the class~$\rloc{r}{\Cc}$ is monadically stable; a class~$\Cc$ is {\em locally monadically straight} if, for every integer~$r$, the class~$\rloc{r}{\Cc}$ is monadically straight.
+A class $\Cc$ is {\em locally monadically dependent} if, for every integer $r$, the class~$\rloc{r}{\Cc}$ is monadically dependent; a class~$\Cc$ is {\em locally monadically stable} if, for every integer~$r$, the class~$\rloc{r}{\Cc}$ is monadically stable; a class~$\Cc$ is {\em locally monadically straight} if, for every integer~$r$, the class~$\rloc{r}{\Cc}$ is monadically straight. \begin{theorem} For a class $\Cc$ of graphs we have the following equivalences: \begin{enumerate} \item $\Cc$ is locally monadically dependent if and only if $\Cc$ is monadically dependent; \item $\Cc$ is locally monadically straight if and only if $\Cc$ is monadically straight; \item $\Cc$ is locally monadically stable if and only if $\Cc$ is monadically stable. \end{enumerate} \end{theorem}